Fox Hills Cash Review: Read This Before You Borrow

 Online Reputation

-While there aren’t that many reviews on the site, their consistency paints a pretty convincingly negative picture of Fox Hills Cash.
+While there aren’t many reviews on the site, their consistency paints a pretty convincingly negative picture of Fox Hills Cash.

 Every review listed is a one-star review, except for a single four-star review: